mrkhorasani/AZ-900/README.md

 5. Monitoring and Billing:<br>
 You can view and manage costs and monitor the health and performance of resources within a resource group collectively.

-**Best Practices for Using Resource Groups**
+**Best Practices for Using Resource Groups**<br>
-Logical Grouping:
+1. Logical Grouping:<br>
-Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).
+Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).<br>
-Naming Conventions:
+2. Naming Conventions:<br>
-Use consistent and descriptive names for resource groups to easily identify and manage them.
+Use consistent and descriptive names for resource groups to easily identify and manage them.<br>
-Tagging:
+3. Tagging:
-Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.
+Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.<br>
-Access Control:
+4. Access Control:
 Implement appropriate access control policies to secure resources and ensure that only authorized users can manage them.
 By organizing resources into resource groups, Azure users can manage their cloud resources more effectively, ensuring that related resources are managed as a cohesive unit.
 This organizational structure simplifies management tasks and enhances the overall efficiency of resource management in Azure.